ietf-wg-cellar/ebml-specification/specification.markdown

 #### range

-Within an EBML Schema, the XPath of `@range` attribute is `/EBMLSchema/element/@range`.
+Within an EBML Schema, the XPath of the `@range` attribute is `/EBMLSchema/element/@range`.

 A numerical range for EBML Elements which are of numerical types (Unsigned